Several valuation formulas can be employed to determine the value of a business. Here are ten of the most common formulas to value a business:

 This is how to calculate capitalized earnings.

-You take the company’s last 12 months’ earnings and multiply it by (1 + WACC)^5.
+You take the company’s last 12 months’ earnings and multiply them by (1 + WACC)^5.

-The capitalized earnings valuation formula is a good way to value a company if you want to compare it to other companies in the same industry.
+The capitalized earnings valuation formula is a suitable method for valuing a company when comparing it to other companies in the same industry.

-It’s also a good way to value a business if you’re looking at investing in a company for the long term.
+It’s also a good way to assess a business if you’re considering investing in a company for the long term.

-Selling a business can take a lot of preparation and years to finally get sold.
-This is an example of a business that is valued at $1m by calculating capitalized earnings.
+Selling a business can require extensive preparation and take years to finalize.
+This is an example of a business valued at $1 million by calculating its capitalized earnings.

 First, you find the company’s net income.
 Let’s say it’s $100,000.